tatumamckinnis/Markov/docs/details.md

 ### Constructor

 You must have at least one constructor that takes as input the order of `WordGram`s used in the model.
-It should initialize the instance variables, similar to `BaseMarkov`.
+It should initialize the instance variables, similar to the code you'll find in `BaseMarkov`.

 ### The setTraining() method

 Similar to `BaseMarkov`, your `setTraining()` method should store the words of the training text in an Array of Strings.
 The easiest way is to use the method call `text.split("\\s+")` as seen in `BaseMarkov` - the regular expression `\\s+` is used to split on all whitespace, including spaces and newline characters.

-In addition, you should start by clearing the `HashMap` instance variable (for example, if the name of the variable is `myMap`, you can do this by calling `myMap.clear();`).
+In addition, you *must clear the `HashMap` instance variable* (for example, if the name of the variable is `myMap`, you can do this by calling `myMap.clear();`).
 This ensures that the map does not contain stale data if `setTraining()` is called multiple times on different training texts.

-Finally, you should loop through the words in the training text *exactly once* and, for each `WordGram` of the given order in the text, add all of the words that follow it to the corresponding `List<String>` value in your `HashMap` instance variable.
+Finally, you should loop through the words in the training text *exactly once*.
+For each `WordGram` of size `k`, where `k` is the order of the `HashMarkov` model,  you'll use the `WordGram` as a key, and add the String that follow it as an entry in the`ArrayList` object that's the value associated with that `key`.
+You'll create a `WordGram` object from the first `myOrder` words, then loop over all the strings that are after those first strings.
+You'll find code very similar to this in the `BaseMarkov` method `getFollows` since some of that logic now moves in the the `HashMarkov` method `setTraining`.
+When your code looks up a `WordGram` model as a key in the `HashMap` instance variable it will create a new `ArrayList` as the value associated with that key the first time the `WordGram` occurs.
+Then your code wil call `myMap.get(wg).add(str)` where `str` is the string that occurs after the `WordGram`.
+Note that the values in the `HashMap` have type `List<String>`, but you'll create new `ArrayList` objects (since `List` is an interface).

+As you loop over all strings, you'll change the `WordGram` in the body of the loop by calling `shiftAdd` which creates a new `WordGram` with the next-to-be-looped-over string after it.
+Think about that!

 ### The getFollows() method